 How to visit Iguazú Falls

 I don’t know how they did it without killing Jeremy Irons, but there’s a scene in Roland Joffe’s 1986 film “The Mission” in which his character scrambles up some rocks inches away from a gushing waterfall, several stories high.
-That waterfall is part of Iguazú Falls, a vast park straddling the border between Argentina and Brazil, and home to some of the world’s most impressive waterfalls, including the Devil’s Throat (la Garganta del Diablo).
+That waterfall is part of Iguazú Falls National Park, a vast park straddling the border between Argentina and Brazil, and home to some of the world’s most impressive waterfalls, including the Devil’s Throat (la Garganta del Diablo).

 Recently, I took a trip to Argentina with my mother, who is currently sixty-seven.
 She really wanted to see Iguazú Falls but was intimidated by the size of the park and the amount of walking that would be required to see it.
 She thought she would slow me down.